xsynaptic/synaptic-lightroom-presets/readme.md

     * The develop preset I apply by default combines lens correction with a soft shadow.
 This preset is available in the "general" folder.
     * A metadata preset is not included here but it is easy to make your own and apply it when importing new photos.
 I set the basics *e.g.* copyright status, contact information, etc.)
 * Browse through all newly imported photos to quickly pick (P) or reject (R).
 Skip to the next photo when uncertain.
 Then filter by flagged and unflagged.
 (This feature is available in the bottom right of the develop module just above the filmstrip.)
 The purpose of this step is to focus on the photos worth working on.
-* Now it is time to get creative: apply presets to individual photos and modify as needed.
+* Now it is time to get creative: apply treatment presets to individual photos and modify as needed.
 Often when I work on a given shoot I will apply the same preset to each photo as a base and then edit from there.
 Remember: presets are often just a starting point for further experimentation!
 Along the way make sure to flag photos for export and unflag photos that do not make the cut.
 * Add essential metadata to all finalized photos:
     * Filter by flagged photos only.
     * Add location data using the map module.
     * Add a title using the library module.
 * Export all finalized photos.
     * Full-size copies for Flickr and archival purposes.
-    * 1920 px on a side copies for Facebook, blogging, and mobile use.
+    * 1920 px per side copies for Facebook, blogging, and mobile use.
 * Clean up workspace by deleting rejected photos from disk.

 ## EXAMPLES